 Away Games: GIS does not offer transportation.
 Parents are responsible for getting their children to and from games.

-Away games at PTIS: Students will be let out of class at 2:15 pm (after 7th period) and will meet their coach by the guard shack (unless told otherwise) where they can also be picked up by parents carpooling.
+Away games at PTIS and APIS: Students will be let out of class at 2:15 pm and will meet their coach by the guard shack (unless told otherwise) where they can also be picked up by parents carpooling.

 Please be sure to look for communication from your coach to facilitate rides.

 Direction to each school can be found here.